 Neha Shastry is an Indian-American filmmaker whose work focuses on the intersection of power, justice and pop culture.
 Her empathetic and immersive work has been recognized with a Dupont, Emmy and Peabody, amongst many other accolades.

-When working on a film, Neha fully immerses herself in the story — stopping at nothing to elevate the voices of those who have trusted her.
 Over the past decade, she has made films about some of the most influential figures in our culture.

 She produced All In: The Fight for Democracy, (2020) a film about the history and legacy of voter suppression in the U.S, through the lens of Stacey Abrams’ work.
 The film was shortlisted for an Academy Award, and was awarded best documentary by The Hollywood Critics Association, The AAFCA and The Alliance of Women Film Journalists.
 She also produced Convergence (2022) for Netflix, which was nominated for an Emmy.
 She produced Harry & Meghan (2023), which is one of the most watched documentary series on Netflix.